HSBC Holdings plc (NYSE:HSBC) Expected to Announce Quarterly Sales of $12.09 Billion

-According to Zacks, analysts expect that HSBC will report full-year sales of $50.00 billion for the current fiscal year, with estimates ranging from $49.83 billion to $50.17 billion.
-For the next fiscal year, analysts forecast that the business will report sales of $50.98 billion, with estimates ranging from $50.58 billion to $51.39 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that follow HSBC.
+On average, analysts expect that HSBC will report full-year sales of $50.00 billion for the current financial year, with estimates ranging from $49.83 billion to $50.17 billion.
+For the next year, analysts anticipate that the firm will post sales of $50.98 billion, with estimates ranging from $50.58 billion to $51.39 billion.
+Zacks’ sales calculations are an average based on a survey of research firms that follow HSBC.

-HSBC (NYSE:HSBC) last released its quarterly earnings results on Monday, October 25th.
-The financial services provider reported $0.85 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.77 by $0.08.
-The business had revenue of $12.20 billion for the quarter.
+HSBC (NYSE:HSBC) last announced its quarterly earnings data on Monday, October 25th.
+The financial services provider reported $0.85 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.77 by $0.08.
 HSBC had a net margin of 23.08% and a return on equity of 5.51%.
+The firm had revenue of $12.20 billion during the quarter.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Total Clarity Wealth Management Inc. purchased a new stake in shares of HSBC during the 3rd quarter valued at $26,000.
-Ancora Advisors LLC purchased a new stake in shares of HSBC during the 3rd quarter valued at $26,000.
-Patriot Financial Group Insurance Agency LLC grew its stake in shares of HSBC by 482.6% during the 4th quarter.
-Patriot Financial Group Insurance Agency LLC now owns 903 shares of the financial services provider’s stock valued at $27,000 after buying an additional 748 shares during the period.
-Private Capital Group LLC grew its stake in shares of HSBC by 72.0% during the 3rd quarter.
-Private Capital Group LLC now owns 1,285 shares of the financial services provider’s stock valued at $34,000 after buying an additional 538 shares during the period.
-Finally, Spire Wealth Management grew its stake in shares of HSBC by 115.1% during the 4th quarter.
-Spire Wealth Management now owns 1,785 shares of the financial services provider’s stock valued at $54,000 after buying an additional 955 shares during the period.
-1.14% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Crossmark Global Holdings Inc. lifted its stake in HSBC by 7.3% during the third quarter.
+Crossmark Global Holdings Inc. now owns 252,700 shares of the financial services provider’s stock valued at $6,608,000 after buying an additional 17,214 shares in the last quarter.
+Bank of New York Mellon Corp increased its holdings in shares of HSBC by 6.2% in the 2nd quarter.
+Bank of New York Mellon Corp now owns 64,922 shares of the financial services provider’s stock valued at $1,873,000 after purchasing an additional 3,777 shares during the period.
+Veriti Management LLC increased its holdings in shares of HSBC by 52.7% in the 3rd quarter.
+Veriti Management LLC now owns 38,414 shares of the financial services provider’s stock valued at $1,005,000 after purchasing an additional 13,252 shares during the period.
+LPL Financial LLC increased its holdings in HSBC by 17.7% in the second quarter.
+LPL Financial LLC now owns 24,008 shares of the financial services provider’s stock worth $693,000 after buying an additional 3,614 shares during the last quarter.
+Finally, qPULA Trading Management LP increased its holdings in HSBC by 252.3% in the third quarter. qPULA Trading Management LP now owns 49,673 shares of the financial services provider’s stock worth $1,299,000 after buying an additional 35,573 shares during the last quarter.
+Hedge funds and other institutional investors own 1.14% of the company’s stock.

 HSBC Holdings plc provides banking and financial products and services worldwide.
 The company operates through Wealth and Personal Banking, Commercial Banking, and Global Banking and Markets segments.
 The Wealth and Personal Banking segment offers retail banking products and services, such as current and savings accounts, mortgages and personal loans, credit and debit cards, and local and international payment services for ultra high net worth individuals; and wealth management services, including insurance and investment products, global asset management services, investment management, and private wealth solutions.